 What is the Learning Glass Studio and Why Do I Need It?

-The Learning Glass Studio presents instructors with an exciting option to the traditional presentation of worked problems and demonstration that can easily integrate with their courses.
+The Learning Glass Studio presents instructors with an exciting option to the traditional presentation of worked problems and demonstrations that can easily integrate with their courses.
 What sets the Learning Glass apart from other alternatives is that it allows instructors to face the students, while presenting the material in a meaningful manner.

 The Learning Glass is made up of two panes of glass that are infused with light by LEDs that surround it from all sides.
 The infusion of light into the glass creates vibrant markings made by using fluorescent markers that will pop for those watching the video.
 A camera captures the front side of the glass and the image is reversed in postproduction to make the instructors’ handwritten text and images readable.